Start planning your trip

 When eating sushi, you can have whatever you want in whatever order you like.
-However, it is true that delicate tastes may become blunt if you still have the previous taste lingering on your tongue.
-In such cases, be sure to reset your taste buds with either some tea or "gari” before going on to the next dish.
+However, it is true that delicate tastes may become confused if you still have the previous taste lingering on your tongue.
+In such cases, be sure to reset your taste buds with pickled ginger, or "gari," before advancing to the next dish.

 “Gari” is thinly sliced ginger pickled in sweet vinegar.
 It is sharply refreshing and has a sour-sweet taste.
 It erases the flavor of whatever you had last in your mouth so you can refresh your taste-buds after one piece of sushi and make yourself ready for the next piece.

 You can also eat sushi with a piece of soy sauce-dipped ginger on top.
 Gari also has a sterilizing effect and helps to prevent food poisoning.
 It is usually in a black or red box in front of each diner's setting and is free, along with the tea.

 At a conveyor belt sushi restaurant, or kaitzen zushi restaurant, small plates with all different types of sushi line up on the conveyor belt.
 People see the sushi, choose whichever plate they want to eat, and pick it up from the conveyor belt.
 Then, enjoy eating it with chopsticks and some soy sauce on the side.

 The half self-service style at conveyor belt sushi makes the price of this kind of sushi restaurant reasonable––around 100 yen to 300 yen per plate for a standard type of sushi.
 The prices of each plate are denoted by the color of the plate.
 Most of the time, the plate will contain two pieces of sushi.